thingsboard/thingsboard.github.io/products/thingsboard-pe/eula.md

 <p style="text-align: center; font-size: 1.17em; font-weight: bold;">DISPUTES RESOLUTIONS</p>

-All issues arising out of or related to this Agreement shall be resolved in accordance with the laws of the Republic of Estonia.
+All issues arising out of or related to this Agreement shall be resolved in accordance with the laws of the United States.
 All disputes, arising from this Agreement shall be settled by the Parties by negotiating.
-In a case the Parties cannot manage to reach agreement on the appropriate dispute, it shall be submitted to the corresponding court within the Republic of Estonia.
+In a case the Parties cannot manage to reach agreement on the appropriate dispute, it shall be submitted to the corresponding court within the United States.
 Each party hereby unconditionally agrees on the exclusive jurisdiction and the place of trial venue.
 Herewith, the Licensee hereby agrees to service of process in accordance with the rules of such court.

 <p style="text-align: center; font-size: 1.17em; font-weight: bold;">SUPPORT</p>